 Maintain pasture health by managing grass length—topping grass encourages a denser sward, which reduces weed growth.
 Inspect and remove toxic plants such as ragwort.
 Ensure fencing is sound and gates function properly.
 Good drainage prevents waterlogging, which can cause muddy, unsafe grazing areas in winter.

 Summer is the perfect time to deep clean stables—remove old bedding, disinfect surfaces, and repair leaks or damaged fixtures.
-Clean downpipes and gutters to prevent blockages and overflow.
-Insulate water pipes to reduce freeze risk and ensure your horses always have access to fresh water, even in frost.
+Clean downpipes and gutters to prevent blockages.
+Ensure adequate ventilation to reduce dust and ammonia build-up, which can trigger respiratory issues in the winter when horses spend longer periods stabled.